Alchemist21/Alchemist21/README.md

 ## Hello beautiful people of the Internet 👋

 I'm Louell and I love Coding.
 I enjoy learning about NFTs, Digital Identity, Metaverse, AR/VR, Defi's and DAO's.
 I love Hackathons, Iterating problems and learning new frameworks whether it be web applications, social science or even healthcare.
-I mean the principles are the same.
 Oh, and I have a Medical Degree.

 - 🔭 I’m currently working on Startups
 - 🌱 Currently Studying: Any Javascript Library I fancy with a dash of Solidity and CSS